Project-Corona/Project-Corona/Readme.md

 Place Holder
 -->

+#### Plans Going Forward

+Add more optional dependencies and configure their quick keys to not conflict with one another by default.

 ## Description

 The main objective is to have a list of dependant and optional mods called for that are tested for compatibility and playability.